wo parents holding a child's hand at sunset

 Supporting families

-One of my foundation's private support groups is geared strictly toward the children of hep C. We connect parents and families who are facing hep C in their children together.
-The same way, we have support for adults with hep C.
+One of my foundation's private support groups is geared strictly toward the children of hep C. We bring parents and families of children who are facing a hepatitis C diagnosis togetherin the same way we connect adults with hep C.

-I am so proud to say he has cleared the virus and is now a hep C-free teenager.
+I am so proud to say the boy has cleared the virus and is now a hep C-free teenager.
 I am blessed to have gotten to see and be part of his journey.
-His story and his family have touched my life in ways that we will forever be like family.
+His story and his family have touched my life in ways that we will forever be like they are family.

-It is awful that anyone has to battle with hep C and all the side effects it does to a body, but I can’t imagine being 2-5 years of age and not being able to communicate how you feel properly with your family and doctor.
-This group is sharing ways by helping each other with ideas of how to get a 2-year-old to take the medication or ways to “trick” them into taking it.
-It helps them with just knowing they are not alone.
+It is awful that anyone has to battle with hep C and all the side effects, but I can’t imagine being 2 to 5 years of age and not being able to communicate how you feel properly with your family and doctor.
+This group shares ways to helping each other through treatment with such tips as how to get a 2-year-old to take the medication or ways to “trick” them into taking it.
+Families find comfort in finding they are not alone.

-Let us keep those children in our prayers and their families as they manage through fighting hep C and treatments.
+Let us keep those children and their families in our thoughts and prayers as they fight hep C and endure its treatments.
 Together we are strong!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The HepatitisC.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.